kellylijhui/FreelanceSmart/README.md

 ### Show Your Support

 If FreelanceSmart helps your freelance business:
-- ⭐ Star this repository
+- Star this repository
-- 🐦 Share on social media
+- Share on social media
-- 💬 Tell other freelancers
+- Tell other freelancers
-- 🤝 Contribute to the project
+- Contribute to the project

 ---

-## 🙏 Acknowledgments
+## Acknowledgments

-Built with:
-- ❤️ For the freelance community
+Built with care for the freelance community.
-- ⚡ Powered by React and OpenAI
-- 🎨 Designed for beautiful, professional results

 Special thanks to:
 - OpenAI for providing the GPT-5 API